 New Hall is the one of the largest Catholic independent boarding and day school in the UK.
 New Hall also provides the only Catholic independent senior school provision in the Diocese of Brentwood, which covers all of Essex and five East London boroughs.

 New Hall has a flourishing Chaplaincy, which organises a wide range of activities.
 The school organises sacramental preparation for its students, in particular Confirmation, and participates in an annual Pilgrimage to Lourdes every year.
-You can find out more about our chaplaincy team, by clicking here.

 New Hall is a member of the Catholic Independent Schools’ Conference (CISC), which was founded by a former Headmistress of New Hall, Sister Margaret Mary Horton CRSS.
 The Principal was formerly a member of the CISC committee.
 New Hall works closely with organisations within the Diocese of Brentwood.
 The Principal is a member of the Brentwood Diocese Secondary Heads’ Association (BDSHA) and the Heads of the Preparatory Divisions are involved in the work of the Brentwood Religious Education Service (BRES).